 I am a parent governor, joining the team in 2014 when my daughter started at Upperwood Academy.
 I am a qualified accountant and currently work at Barnsley Academy, this is beneficial during governor meetings as I have first-hand knowledge and experience of how a school operates, in particular their financial procedures.
 I wanted to be part of the governing body at Upperwood Academy to show my gratitude, that my daughter is part of such a wonderful school and to contribute to the school in any way I can.
 My governor responsibility specialist area is pupil premium and disadvantaged children.
 This role involves monitoring how the school allocates and spends funding and how resources are used to ensure all learners access the support that they require, allowing them to reach their full potential.

-I am a community governor and was elected in 2000 which means that I bring sixteen years of experience to the Governing Body.
+I am a community governor and was elected in 2000 which means that I bring over 20 years of experience to the Governing Body.
 I am passionate about standards of education for everyone, in order that every individual can gain the skills and knowledge they need to be able to progress to the next level, whatever that maybe and to develop other skills that will make them good citizens in the future such as respect, compassion and integrity.
-I work for Barnsley College as Director of Teaching and Learning and I come from a teaching background – I believe in education from the cradle to the grave.
-My son attended Upperwood and he has been able to progress over time with the skills and knowledge that he learnt initially at Upperwood, into a career that he enjoys and which challenges him - I am happy and proud to be part of a team who shares the vision to want the best education for children in my local area.
-My governor responsibility specialist areas are performance management and teaching & learning, and alongside my colleagues, ask challenging questions & review procedures to further enhance the quality of teaching that all children at Upperwood Academy receive.
+I worked for Barnsley College for over 23 years initially as a teacher in business and management and for the last 5 years as the Director of Teaching and Learning before I retired.
+I believe in quality education from the cradle to the grave.
+My son attended Upperwood and he has been able to progress over time with the skills and knowledge that he learnt initially at Upperwood, into a career that he enjoys and which challenges him.
+I am proud to be part of a team who shares a vision to want the best education for children in my local area.
+My governor responsibility specialist areas include financial management and teaching & learning, and alongside my colleagues, ask challenging questions and review procedures to further enhance the quality of education that your children receive.

 I am a parent governor, I joined the academy in July 2018, just prior to my daughter starting with the Academy in September.
 I am a qualified Health and Safety Consultant holding Chartered status with the Institute of Occupational Safety and Health.
 I have over 15 years’ experience in health and safety, change management and training and have worked with the Academy to audit their health and safety management system.
 I have had previous experience as a parent governor for two other schools and spent a short time as Chair, however I wanted to be part of Upperwood Academy to support the school with an invested interest to understand how the school works in order to best find avenues for change and improvement.
 I believe that investing in primary education is the best step for all children to ensure a long-term positive relationship with education and development in the future.